cyrila24/personal/_pages/projects.md

 ### **POLGENDA – Gender-Based Public Policies and Labor Market Discrimination**

 **Full Title:** *Gender-Based Public Policies and Labor Market Discrimination: A Field Experiment in Barcelona, Madrid and Valencia*
-**Funded by:** Instituto de las Mujeres, Ministry of Equality (Spain)
+Funded by *Instituto de las Mujeres*, part of the Ministry of Equality in Spain

 POLGENDA examines labor market discrimination based on parental status and gender through a large-scale correspondence experiment.
-The study tests whether recent or prospective parenthood triggers hiring biases across different occupations and cities.
-By comparing responses to job applications sent on behalf of fictional candidates with varying family profiles, POLGENDA provides causal evidence on the effectiveness—and potential unintended consequences—of gender-based labor market policies.
+The study tests whether recent or prospective parenthood triggers hiring biases.
+By comparing responses to job applications sent on behalf of fictional candidates with varying family profiles, POLGENDA provides causal evidence on the effectiveness—and potential unintended consequences—of gender-based family and labor market policies.

 ---

-Feel free to reach out for more information about these or related lines of research.
+Feel free to reach out for more information about these or related lines of research!